chisewaguri/magiskssh/README.md

 A zip file will be created in the build-directory.
 It can be copied to the Android device and installed via the Magisk Manager app.

-On my i7-6700k a full build takes about 4 minutes.
+On my i7-6700k a full build using all cores takes about 4 minutes.
 The Android-NDK path is set to `/opt/android-ndk` per default.
 It can be changed by passing `ANDROID_ROOT=/path/to/ndk` to make or exporting it:

     ...